 If we act now, we can repair the most damaged stones, stabilize the bases, repair dangerous breaks and restore them.
 If we don’t, these gravestones may crumble and fall, possibly injuring graveyard visitors and guests.

-Because Ronn was so well known to many of our members and put in over 20,000 hours of volunteer work for Old Pine Conservancy, we continue to accept memorial contributions for him.
+Ronn was well known to many of our members and put in countless hours of volunteer work for Old Pine Conservancy.
+Ronn once jokingly referred to himself as “a Digger O’Dell,” saying, “I dig into history about dead people.
+His sketches also grace our walls at Old Pine Street Church.
+We continue to accept memorial contributions for him.